 Distance and the proximity effect

 Most vocals sit best with the mic 15-20 cm (6-8 inches) from the singer.
 Move closer and the proximity effect adds warmth and bass, which can sound intimate but muddy; back off and you capture a more natural tone plus more of the room.
+Working in tight up against the grille is a form of close miking, with all the warmth and all the plosive risk that brings.
 Adjust distance to taste and to suit your room.

 Use a pop filter